Back to: SQL Server Tutorial For Beginners and Professionals

 Scalar Valued Function in SQL Server with Examples

 A function in SQL Server is a subprogram that is used to perform an action such as complex calculation and returns the result of the action as a value.
 There are two types of functions in SQL Server, such as

 - System Defined Function

 - User-Defined Function

-Some functions may not take any parameters, for example, SELECT GETDATE()
+Some functions may not take any parameters, but returns some result, for example, SELECT GETDATE()

 So we can say that a function can have a parameter that is optional but a function should always return a value that is mandatory.

 Types of User-Defined Function:

 In SQL Server, we can create three types of User-Defined Functions, such as

-In this article, we are going to discuss SQL Server Scalar Function in detail, the rest two user-defined functions are going to be discussed in next articles.
+In this article, we are going to discuss SQL Server Scalar Valued Function in detail with Examples, the rest two user-defined functions are going to be discussed in our next article.

 SQL Server Scalar Valued Functions

-The function which returns only a single value (scalar value) from the table is known as the scalar value function.
-Scalar value functions may or may not have parameters that are optional, but always return a single (scalar) value which is mandatory.
+The user-defined function which returns only a single value (scalar value) is known as the Scalar Valued Function.
+Scalar Value Functions in SQL Server may or may not have parameters that are optional but always return a single (scalar) value which is mandatory.
 The returned value which is return by the SQL Server Scalar Function can be of any data type, except text, ntext, image, cursor, and timestamp.
 Following is the syntax to create a User-Defined Scalar Value Function in SQL Server.

 When calling a scalar user-defined function we must specify the two-part name i.e. owner name and function name.
 The dbo stands for the database owner name.
 We can also invoke a scalar function in SQL Server using the complete three-part name i.e. database name.
 Owner name and function name.